-Universities build a picture of you as a student from all the different information you provide, to help decide whether or not to offer you a place.
-The picture is made up of several different pieces: your personal statement, academic record, predicted grades, and a reference from your teacher.
+Universities build a picture of your students from all the different information they provide, to help decide whether or not to offer a place.
+This picture is made up of several different pieces: the personal statement, academic record, predicted grades, and a teacher reference.
+Students should consider the personal statement to be a short reflective essay on why they are the perfect candidate for the degree couse they are applying to.